cmsc240-s25/cmsc240-s25.github.io/project.md

 3. The implementation shall demonstrate a minimum of one __instance of inheritance__.
 4. The implementation shall demonstrate a minimum of one __instance of templates__.
 5. The implementation shall __save the resources to a file__ after the Crow app is stopped.
 6. The implementation shall __read the resources from a file__ before the Crow app is started.
+7. __All serialization and deserialization__ should be done with the `nlohmann` json library.
-7. The implementation shall __include a Makefile__ with an all, clean, executable, and individual targets for each cpp file.
+8. The implementation shall __include a Makefile__ with an all, clean, executable, and individual targets for each cpp file.

 #### Deliverable: